dblock/code.dblock.org/_posts/2010/2010-08-02-supporting-msi-uninstall-in-dotnetinstaller.markdown

 _Run the Bootstrapper_

 You can run the bootstrapper and MySetup.msi will be installed.
 Run the bootstrapper again, and it will offer you to uninstall MySetup.msi.
-It has detected that it’s already installed and will automatically switch to uninstall mode.
+It has detected that it's already installed and will automatically switch to uninstall mode.
 This will uninstall the application and it works.

 ![]({{ site.url }}/images/posts/2010/2010-08-02-supporting-msi-uninstall-in-dotnetinstaller/image_23.jpg)

 #### Great!
 I have an uninstaller, right?

 Not really.
 The problem with what we have created is that the bootstrapper needs to be left on the machine after installation.
-With my 1.2GB bootstrapper that’s really not an option.
-That’s also a chicken-and-egg problem, because the bootstrapper needs to contain itself to be included in an installer to be used for uninstall if we wanted to create, for example a shortcut.
+With my 1.2GB bootstrapper that's really not an option.
+That's also a chicken-and-egg problem, because the bootstrapper needs to contain itself to be included in an installer to be used for uninstall if we wanted to create, for example a shortcut.

 What we need is a bootstrapper that can do uninstall, and that can be included in MySetup.msi, installed and used post-installation.